CSCfi/csc-user-guide/docs/computing/containers/overview.md

 The use of containers in HPC environment is increasing with advances in HPC-friendly containers such as singularity which can be launched from [Lustre parallel file system](https://docs.csc.fi/computing/lustre/) without privileged root access.
 Here are a few benefits that one can get by using containerised applications:

-- Lesser startup times: As containers have less overhead (no need to load OS !) containerised applications have faster start-up times.
-You can easily the differences in start-up time between a containerised application and modularised application based on conda.
+- Lesser startup times: As containers have less overhead (no need to load OS !) the containerised applications have faster start-up times.
+You can easily see the differences in start-up time between a containerised application and modularised application which installed based on conda approach.
-- File I/O Throughput:  This is one of the biggest issues for Lustre file systems when I/O intensive jobs are deployed.
+- File I/O Throughput:  This is one of the biggest issues for Lustre file systems when I/O intensive jobs are deployed in HPC systems.
 Containers may not solve this issue, but at least when containerised application starts from a single image file, the number requests for Lustre server node (OSS and MDS) are less as compared to conda-based installation where an excessive number of files needs to be loaded.
 - Ease of portability: containerised applications can be deployed easily in different computing environments.
-- Reproducibility: DevOps teams know applications in containers will run the same, regardless of where they are deployed.
+- Reproducibility: Containerised applications run the same way regardless of where they are deployed.
 - Greater efficiency: As containers are lightweight in nature, CPU and Memory Utilization is not an issue.
-Thus, containerised applications facilitate  faster scale-up across the cluster
+Thus, containerised applications are easy to scale-up across the cluster

 ## Usage of containers in CSC HPC systems